adamsitnik/adamsitnik.github.io/_posts/2017-07-04-ref-returns-and-ref-locals.md

 ## Passing arguments to methods by reference

-In C# by default Value Types are passed to methods by value.
+In C# all parameters are passed to methods by value by default.
 It means that the Value Type instance is copied every time we pass it to a method.
 Or when we return it from a method.
 The bigger the Value Type is, the more expensive it is to copy it.
+For small value types, the JIT compiler might optimize the copying (inline the method, use registers for copying & more).

 We can pass arguments to methods by reference.
 It's not a new feature, it was part of C# 1.0.
 Anyway, I am going to measure it to make sure that it actually improves the performance.
 Once again I am using [BenchmarkDotNet](http://benchmarkdotnet.org/) for benchmarking.